Who Are We?

 Bachelor of Business Information Technology, Experienced in Management Consultating, Workshop facilitation and Program coordination

-Master of Social Work, Bachelor of Education, Certificate in TIKANGA MAORI, Fluent in Indian, English
+Master of Social Work, Bachelor of Education, Certificate in TIKANGA MAORI, Fluent in Hindi, English

 The Trust Community Foundation is to provide funding for community groups, charities and clubs with a focus of education, health, arts & culture and sports